Claude Code Plugins

 • How to migrate existing data?

-• How does synchronization handle it (if applicable)?
+• How does sync handle it?

 • What validations needed?